YoungWoong-Cho/YoungWoong-Cho.github.io/_posts/paper_review/2021-09-28-Convolutional_Recurrent_Network_for_Road_Boundary_Extraction.md

 The authors of [**Fast LIDAR-based Road Detection Using Fully Convolutional Neural Networks**](https://arxiv.org/pdf/1703.03613.pdf) state that, after creating a grid in the $x$-$y$ plane, statistics such as mean, standard deviation, minimum, and maximum elevation are computed for each grid.
 More on the paper above can be found from this [post](https://youngwoong-cho.github.io).

 The authors of Convolutional Recurrent Network for Road Boundary Extraction adopted the latter solution of adding extra channels:

 > We also input as an extra channel the gradient of the LiDAR’s height value.
 This input channel is very informative since the drivable and non-drivable regions of the road in a city are mostly flat surfaces at different heights that are separated by a curb.

+Long story short, the point cloud data from LiDAR is projected onto the grid in the $x$-$y$ plane, and to each pixel the intensity and the gradient of the height value are assigned.
+This is then concatenated with the correspponding RGB image, resulting in a 5-dimensional input image.